 To evaluate potential impacts, Chapter 6 used best available measured metals data from multiple locations to develop equations of the inflow metals concentrations to Sites Reservoir as a function of Sacramento River flow and the percent of flow from tributaries.
 Equations allow the estimated inflow concentration to change as a function of changes in hydrology.
-The equations for estimating inflow concentrations are conservative because they were adjusted upward to increase more in response to increases in river and percent tributary flow than was calculated with automatic curve-fitting procedures, they allow estimated concentrations to exceed the maximum measured values, and they assume no settling of suspended sediment in the conveyance system on the way to Sites Reservoir.
+The equations for estimating inflow concentrations are conservative because they were adjusted upward to be more responsive to increases in river and percent tributary flow, they allow estimated concentrations to exceed the maximum measured values, and they assume no settling of suspended sediment in the conveyance system on the way to Sites Reservoir.